Why Ask Open-Ended Questions?

-Conversations that encourage talking in general, be it about great things, or problems, are fantastic for allowing creative words to form, and for children to be given the time to explain themselves to you.
+Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and give children the time to explain themselves to you.
 It may take a while for them to get everything out that they want to, but that time you are silent to them means you are listening.

 How could you solve this?

 On the subject of problems, half the solving is in the awareness that there is a problem.
 The other is to figure out a way to solve it.
 Of course, you could tell them yourself or make friendly suggestions, but where is the fun in that?
 What would your child learn from following instructions from you?